9 Practices that Make

 Great Leaders Great

 Positive leadership is not Pollyanna leadership.
 Positive leadership is the way to lead if you want to build a great team and organization.
 It's the stuff that makes great leaders great.
-My new book, The Power of Positive Leadership, comes out a week from today but in the meantime I wanted to share with you the positive leadership framework.
-Each of the following 9 parts of the framework represents a chapter in the book.
+In this spirit here are 9 practices that make up the positive leadership framework that you can begin to implement today.

 1. Positive Leaders Drive Positive Cultures - Leaders who drive the culture and create a culture that is strong on the inside will withstand the forces trying to sabotage it from the outside.
 Culture is not just one thing.
 It's everything.